 The ornamental bottle comprises a Tiffany Blue interior enveloped in a colorless exterior.
 The layering effect, according to the brand, is achieved by a traditional Seguso technique called Sommerso in which colors are combined but not mixed.
 All this to say it's the holy grail of perfume bottles, an accolade reflected in its $6,500 price.

-Tiffany & Co.'s limited-edition Wild Iris Parfum, available in select stores starting mid-October, comes with the Murano flacon, an 18-karat white gold funnel, and two 25-mililiter vials of the fragrance.
+Tiffany & Co.'s limited-edition Wild Iris Parfum, available in select stores in November, comes with the Murano flacon, an 18-karat white gold funnel, and two 25-mililiter vials of the fragrance.